romcal/romcal/README.md

  * Psalter weeks
  * More localization values
  * More queries
- * National calendars (this is a big one!)
+ * National calendars [WIP]

 *If you have any suggestions for improvement, feel free to contribute to this exciting project!*

 ## Acknowledgements
 The development of romcal is inspired by the work of Kenneth G, Bath who wrote a [General Roman Calendar](http://www.romcal.net) in the C language.
 This module *is not* a port of the C program and *does not use* any of the C code in that program.
 This module is written from scratch with the aim of provide similar output as the original C program while providing additional queries for convenient filtering/streamlining of date results.

 ## License
-romcal is freely distributable under the terms of the [MIT license](LICENSE).
+romcal is freely distributable under the terms of the [MIT license](http://opensource.org/licenses/MIT).

 [npm-url]: https://www.npmjs.org/package/romcal
 [npm-version-image]: http://img.shields.io/npm/v/romcal.svg?style=flat